Facilities Management Company (FMC) Board of Managers

 A native Texan, Mindy is also an active member of her local community and enjoys spending time with her family and friends, traveling, and reading.

 Hillary Stevens (Morehead State)| email

 Hillary joined Gamma Phi Beta in 1997, as a member of Epsilon Sigma Chapter (Morehead State).
 She holds a B.S. in Agriculture from Morehead State University and an M.B.A. from Ashford University.
 Professionally, Hillary is a regional operations manager at a major United States crop insurance provider.
 As a Gamma Phi Beta volunteer, she has served as a regional coordinator, collegiate resources coordinator, a regional director and international team leader-regional operations.

 Megan Smiley Wick (Washington State)| email

 Passionate about Gamma Phi Beta since her days as a member of Beta Sigma Chapter (Washington State), Megan Smiley Wick has 22 years of experience as both a volunteer and staff member of Gamma Phi Beta.
-Megan currently serves as executive director of Gamma Phi Beta Sorority, Foundation and Facilities Management Company and previously as director of Education and managing director of Risk and Policy.
+Megan currently serves as chief executive officer of Gamma Phi Beta Sorority, Foundation and Facilities Management Company and previously as director of Education and managing director of Risk and Policy.